Northland Youth Summit Arts Festival 2019

 Key Educational Sponsor

 North Tec was our key educational sponsor in which they contributed a cash as well as in-kind contributions.
 This is building from the sponsorship received for the 2018 event where they contributed cash, venues and equipment.

 Our partnership with NorthTec acts as a gateway for youth attending the event into further studies within the Creative Sector.

 Music Workshop Sponsor

 The Electoral Commission runs parliamentary elections and keeps the electoral roll up to date.
-Visit the enrolment team while you’re at the Youth Summit to talk about getting on the roll so you can vote in elections and have your voice heard.
+The enrolment team visited the youth at the summit about getting on the roll to vote in elections and have their voices heard.
 For more information go to www.vote.nz or www.facebook.com/ivotenz.

 For more information or if you have any questions please contact the events team on 09 430 0710 or firstname.lastname@example.org